Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Level 3 of the UvA bachelor refers to level 6 of the European Qualifications Framework

-• ≥4 EC basic knowledge of Health, Clinical, Biological or Social Psychology
+• ≥4 EC basic knowledge of Health, Clinical, Biological or and Social Psychology (12 EC in total)

 More information about this track-specific requirement

-Students should have basic knowledge about at least three out of the four mentioned subfields in psychology, for at least 4 EC per subfield, at least at level 1 (comparable to UvA bachelor year 1, basic, introductory courses).
+Students should have basic knowledge about Clinical, Biological, and Social Psychology, for at least 4 EC per subfield, at least at level 1 (comparable to UvA bachelor year 1, basic, introductory courses).

 Regarding Clinical Psychology (≥4 EC): we expect that you have basic knowledge (at least first year level) in the field of psychopathology (DSM), diagnostics and treatment.

-Regarding Biological Psychology (≥4 EC): we expect you to have basic knowledge (at least first year level) about the anatomy of the brain, brain measurements, psychological functions such as perception, motor skills, attention, executive functions, motivation, emotion, learning, memory and consciousness.
-Other common names for this field within psychology are Psychophysiology or Cognitive Neuroscience.
+Regarding Biological Psychology (≥4 EC): we expect you to have basic knowledge (at least first year level) of the links between physiological aspects of psychological states, such as neural, endocrine and immune function.
+This includes knowledge on brain anatomy, perception, motor skills, attention, executive functions, motivation, emotion, learning, memory, and consciousness.
+Other common names for this field within psychology are Psychophysiology, Behavioral Neuroscience, Psychobiology, or Cognitive Neuroscience.

-• With which pre-education do you fulfil this track-specific requirement?
+• With which pre-education do you fulfil this track-specificthese track-specifice basic requirements?

 If you have successfully completed, or will complete one of the bachelor’s programmes stated below before 31 August, you will meet this track-specific requirement: